INFECTIOUS DISEASES / CLINICAL RESEARCH

 Introduction:

-An attempt to assess basic epidemiological data was made two months after confirming the first case of SARS-CoV-2 in Poland (March 4th, 2020).
+An attempt to assess basic epidemiological data was made 2 months after confirming the first case of SARS-CoV-2 in Poland (March 4th, 2020).
 The aim of the study was to examine which indicators related to epidemiology, population characteristics and health care quality affect COVID-19 incidence, mortality and case fatality in Poland.

 Material and methods: